kcarnold/cs344/content/units/03models/feedback.md

 ## General

+- **Your notebooks should generally make sense when read top to bottom**.
+So:
-- Use Markdown cells to narrate what you're doing.
+  - Use Markdown cells to narrate what you're doing, and for narrative answers (like the rule for Jupyter cell output).
+  - Intersperse Markdown cells with corresponding code, so you don't have to scroll up and down to match things up.
+  - Write narrative answers in complete sentences, so you don't have to look at the questions to understand the answers.
+    - I suggest one response per cell; start each response with a `**bold**` micro-heading, e.g., `**accuracy**: My classifier achieved accuracies between 75% and 100%.`
+  - *Read it* before you submit it.
+- We'll get to the low-level details that matter soon, so:
   - Don't worry that you don't know all the low-level details of how classifiers work, e.g., what all the numbers do.
 We're gradually peeling back layers over the next few weeks.
   - Don't worry about not knowing the low-level details of how to make fastai `DataLoaders`.
 That's not a learning objective of this class.
     - If you understand what the data loaders give you (batches of numbers paired with labels), you're set.
     - I've had to look up things in the tutorials and docs; see, e.g., this week's [feedback](../feedback/).